AnyLog-co/documentation/opcua.md

 ### Identify the time and value attribute names

-To apply aggregation on the OPCUA, users need to identify the time column and value column retrieved from the OPC UA connector.
+To apply aggregation on the OPC UA, users need to identify the names of the time attribute and the value attribute retrieved from the OPC UA connector.
-If the AnyLog OPC UA service is used, the time column is called **timestamp** and users can retrieve the column name using the get opcua values with **include = all** or **include = name**.
+If the AnyLog OPC UA service is used, the time attribute name is **timestamp** and users can retrieve the value attribute name using the ```get opcua values``` command with **include = all** or **include = name**.

 Example:
 ```anylog